 Requirements: Must be 40” tall to ride.

 Scary Factor: Medium.
 This ride isn’t as intense as Expedition Everest or Rock ‘n’ Roller Coaster.
-It’s still a “thrill” ride and there are certainly some exciting parts, but there are no g-forces or significant drops to speak of.
-Even visitors that “hate” roller coasters enjoy Test Track.
-Younger children may be apprehensive, but if they did well on any of the previously mentioned rides then they should be fine.
+It’s still a “thrill ride” and there are certainly some exciting parts, but there are no major g-forces or significant drops to speak of.
+Even most guests who “hate” roller coasters enjoy Test Track.
+Younger children may be apprehensive, but if they did well on any of the previously mentioned rides, then they should be fine.
 Those with back or neck problems also probably want to consider skipping this one.
-The most exciting part is the outdoor section with speeds up to 65 miles per hour.
-This lasts about 30 seconds.
+The most exciting part is the outdoor section at the end, with speeds up to 65 miles per hour.
+This lasts for about 30 seconds.

 What to Expect: Test Track saw a lengthy refurbishment throughout 2012 and reopened in December of that year.
-The ride vehicles, track, and movement are exactly the same, but the atmosphere is completely different.
+The ride vehicles, track, and movement are exactly the same as before, but the atmosphere is completely different.

-Instead of touring a vehicle manufacturing facility, riders are actually “inside” a computer simulation that is significantly darker than before and relies more on screen technology than physical sets.
+Instead of touring a vehicle manufacturing facility, riders are actually “inside” a computer simulation.
+The ride is significantly darker than before and relies more on screen technology than physical sets.

 Guests first wait in the queue surrounded by concept vehicles before designing their own prototype automobile at a kiosk.

 The design process takes about three minutes and riders choose what they want their automobile to look like and whether they want to favor capability, efficiency, responsiveness, or power.
 It’s important to keep in mind that the design does not affect the ride in any way.
 Instead, guests will ride the “sim car” and compare the performance of their designs against those riding in the same vehicle.

 Speedy Pre-Show Exit: